Veer2401/java-codes/README.md

 - File Operations: Created supplemental utilities for file input/output, enhancing understanding of Java streams.
 - Database Connectivity: Added JDBC-based project connecting Java with Oracle Database for executing SQL queries.

+## Prerequisites

+**For JDBC Database Connector:**
+- Oracle Database must be installed and running (or use a cloud Oracle DB service).
+- Correct username, password, and service name must be set in the code (`"sys as sysdba"`, `"Veer@123"`, and `"orcl"` as per the sample).
+- Oracle JDBC driver (`ojdbc8.jar` or compatible) must be included in your classpath.
+- The required table (e.g., `airlines`) exists in your database.

+Example command to run with classpath set: javac -cp .:ojdbc8.jar JDBC_Con.java java -cp .:ojdbc8.jar JDBC_Con

 ## Roadmap

 - Expand existing systems with more robust features (database integration, GUI).